krunalpatel3/Convert-Number-to-words/README.md

 # Convert Number to words.
-Convert number to words Indian units like thousand,lakes and crore in android.
+Convert number to words Indian units like Thousand,Lakes,Crore,Arab,Kharab,Nil,Padma,Shankh in android.
 This can be used in bill and other thinks.
 Convert currency to words Indian units,Convert indian currency to words,Convert indian currency thousand,lakes and crore.